scu-zjz/ForensicHub/README.md

 </div>

 ## 🚤Update
+- [2026.6.8] Our proposed first unified fake image detection paradigm and comprehensive dataset, OpenMMSec, has been accepted by ICML 2026.
+The repository is available at: https://github.com/venus-guangjian/SICA_OpenMMSec.
 - [2025.7.17] Released some missing pretrain weights for DocTamper Detection models, see this [issue](https://github.com/scu-zjz/ForensicHub/issues/9) for details.
 - [2025.7.11] We update to a *lazy-load version* of MODEL and POSTFUNC.
 The package will be checked when the model is actually used, which reduces unnecessary package installation.
 - [2025.7.10] Add a script for single image inference, see [Code](https://github.com/scu-zjz/ForensicHub/blob/master/ForensicHub/training_scripts/inference.py).